kindlet/kindlet-template/README.md

 ## Keystores

-Make your updates using [this tool](https://github.com/kindlet/kindle-keystore-update-builder).
+Make your keystore installer updates using [this tool](https://github.com/kindlet/kindle-keystore-update-builder).